-The staff finds that the air particulate and radon environmental monitoring program is consistent with Regulatory Guide 4.14 and, therefore, acceptable to meet the operational environmental monitoring requirements in Criterion 7 of Appendix A to 10 CFR Part 40.
+The staff finds that the proposed locations of the airborne effluent monitoring stations are consistent with guidance in Regulatory Guide 4.14, Sections 1.1.1 and 2.1.2 (NRC, 1980).
+The staff also finds that the applicant's proposed air particulate and radon environmental monitoring program meets the operational environmental monitoring requirements in Criterion 7 of Appendix A to 10 CFR Part 40.